Saudis, UAE, Bahrain withdraw envoys from Qatar in security dispute

 A Gulf diplomatic source said: "We expect Qatar to react to what just happened and withdraw from the policies and ideas that have isolated it as a country.
 As people we are very brotherly to one another and we don't want things to escalate."

-(Reporting by Angus McDowall in Riyadh, Reem Shamseddine in al-Khobar, Rania el Gamal in Dubai, Amena Bakr in Doha, Sylvia Westall in Kuwait and Maggie Fick in Cairo; Writing by William Maclean; Editing by Mark Heinrich)
+(Reporting by Angus McDowall in Riyadh, Reem Shamseddine in al-Khobar, Rania el Gamal in Dubai and Amena Bakr in Doha; Writing by William Maclean; Editing by Mark Heinrich)